accelazh/accelazh.github.io/_posts/2016-06-29-A-Summary-of-Cloud-Scheduling.md

       * It includes: CPU clock frequency, sockets, cores, L1/L2/L3 cache/LLC, TLB, memory, and the ages of server hardware, etc.

       * Hardware support is also a consideration.
-GPU, big memory, or special hardware-assistance, acceleration card, etc.
+GPU, big memory, SR-IOV, NVM, or special hardware-assistance, acceleration card, etc.

   * Preference to scale-out and scale-up.
 App performance may have different sensitivities towards each of them.